deroneriksson/stf4j/docs/index.md

 labels and images.

 In this example, we load the MNIST model, load the test labels and test images, and then run the model on the first image.
-Even though the model requires Floats, STF4J allows the images to be fed in as Ints, since automatic type coercion is performed.
+Even though the model requires `Float`s, STF4J allows the images to be fed in as `Int`s, since automatic type coercion is performed.

 The prediction value, `classes`, is defined as an INT64 (Long value).
-STF4J allows the value to be retrieved and type coerced as an Int using the `getInt` method.
+STF4J allows the value to be retrieved and type coerced as an `Int` using the `getInt()` method.
 We display the label and the prediction to the console.

 ```